angular/angular/aio/tools/examples/README.md

 ## Boilerplate overview

 As mentioned above, many of the documentation pages contain snippets extracted from real example applications.
-To achieve that, all those applications needs to contain some basic boilerplate, such as a `node_modules/` folder, a `package.json` file with scripts and dependencies, etc.
+To achieve that, all those applications need to contain some basic boilerplate, such as a `node_modules/` folder, a `package.json` file with scripts and dependencies, etc.

+There are also different project types, each with its own boilerplate.
+For example, there are projects based on the Angular CLI, projects that use AngularJS, Custom Elements, i18n, server-side rendering, etc.
+(See the [example configuration section](#example-config) below for more info on how to specify the project type.)

-To avoid having to maintain the boilerplate in each example, we use the [example-boilerplate-js](./example-boilerplate.js) script to provide a set of files that works across all the examples.
+To avoid having to maintain the boilerplate in each example, we use the [example-boilerplate-js](./example-boilerplate.js) script to provide a set of files that works across all the examples of a specific type.

 ### Boilerplate files